-Have you had it with 10 min office visits, check lists, frustrated patients and doctors?
+Have you had it with 10 min office visits, check lists, frustrated patients and burned out doctors?
 Would you like to be beamed up to a world in which great health care, great wellness care and happy patients and doctors are the rule, and insurance companies are powerless?

 Consider joining the doctor who invented Direct Primary Care.
 This is a practice where the only demand is to help your patients attain optimal health.
 No insurance forms, no coding tricks, no checkboxes, no roller skates required.
 Real time with your patients (30 minutes minimum, no maximum).
 Real doctor/patient relationships that last a lifetime.
 Remarkable results unattainable in the "real" world.